MassimilianoPili/m365-copilot-proxy/TOKEN_REFRESH.md

 ## Option D — Admin consent (cleanest long-term fix)

-Ask the ALTEN IT admin to either:
+Ask the IT admin to either:
 1. Register a new Entra app and grant delegated Graph permissions (original approach), or
 2. Grant admin consent for the `Microsoft Graph Command Line Tools` app (`14d82eec-...`)